TUDelft-MUDE/2024-files/content/GA_1_6/Report_solution.md

 _Sate the stability limit here._

-The limit was between 0.3 and 0.4.
+The stability limit seemed to be between 0.35s and 0.4s when looking at the beginning of the plot.
+However, the error remains bounded.
+So, under the strict definition of stability given above, there does not seem to be a limit if we extend the plot to include larger values of time in the x axis.
+The fact that the function is nonlinear, dependent on harmonic functions, makes it quite complicated to confidently state a limit.

-Note also that the _implicit_ scheme also has issues when the time step becomes too big, however, this is due to the Newton-Raphson scheme not converging; it is not a stability issue.
-The solution is stable, but it is also _terrible._
+Note also that the _implicit_ scheme also has issues when the time step becomes too big.
+This is due to the Newton-Raphson scheme not converging; it is not a stability issue.
+In this case, the solution does not converge starting with dt=0.35s.
+The solution is unconditionally stable, but it is stoped at the very beginning.

 ## Part 2: Diffusion equation in 1D